mparke/blog/_posts/2016-04-12-Announcing-APIv2.md

 This creates a new Linode 1024 (`serv_112`) in Newark (`dctr_6`) with Debian 8.1
 (`dist_140`) installed.
 The response is a [Linode object](http://developers.linode.com/reference/#object-linodes) as JSON.
-Since we're using the shell I'm going to use [jq](https://stedolan.github.io/jq/), a json parser, to grab the ID:
+Since we're using the shell I'm going to use [jq](https://stedolan.github.io/jq/), a command line JSON parser, to grab the ID:

 {% highlight bash %}
 linode_id=$(echo "$linode" | jq -r .linode.id)